 - VR beyond gaming.

-VR/AR has some consumer benefits that device manufacturers and content creaters will want to capitalise on.
-VR could see premium subscription offerings, new forms of advertising, new metadata types and more.
+What new markets and business models can be developed from these new platforms and what new peripherals, devices, offerings can flourish?
+VR could see premium subscription offerings, new forms of advertising, new metadata types and more whilst AR can enhance experiences.
 This session looks at how new markets can develop around these technologies and how to link existing business models to new opportunities.

 - What new devices, accessories and peripherals will be required and by whom?